Codersam77/Codersam77/README.md

 ## 🥁 About Me
 - 🚀 I'm currently diving into the world of **Software Engineering and Artificial Intelligence**.
 - 🤝 I’m looking to collaborate on open-source projects with positive impact.
-- 🆘 I’m currently working hard at advancing my skills in **Leetcode**
+- 🆘 I’m currently working hard at advancing my skills in **Leetcode** which I really enjoy!!!
 - 💬 Ask me about Leetcode, LLMs, philosphy, evidence for God's existence, or my faith in Jesus Christ.
 - ⚡ Fun fact: I love coding and working out - and can even bench over 415LBS!